 \subsection{\tbf{NP}-hardness for two types and a single action}

-\citet{bernasconi2024agent} show that in their \emph{mandatory usage} model, a profit-maximizing menu for any number of buyer types can be computed efficiently using a linear program if the seller is allowed to randomize over actions.
-In stark contrast, we prove that the \emph{voluntary usage} assumption in our service provider problem makes maximizing seller profit computationally hard.
-We are able to show \tbf{NP}-hardness of computing the exact maximum seller profit even when there are just two buyer types and just a single seller action.\footnote{Maximizing seller profit for one buyer type is trivial because for each seller action we can extract maximum profit by setting an upfront price equal to exactly the buyer's value so that there is no buyer surplus.}
+We show that computing the exact maximum seller profit is \tbf{NP}-hard even when there are just two buyer types and just a single seller action.
+(Maximizing seller profit for one buyer type is trivial because for each seller action we can extract maximum profit by setting an upfront price equal to exactly the buyer's value so that there is no buyer surplus.)

 \begin{theorem} Computing the exact maximum seller profit in the service provider problem is \tbf{NP}-hard even when there are only two buyer types and a single seller action. \end{theorem}